refresh-dataflow

 4. Retries the failed bucket using the same retry logic as above, restoring from backup on each failure

 5. If all retries fail: Data has been restored from backup.
-Exits with failure code to fail the pipeline
+Raises exception to fail the pipeline

 6. If retry succeeds: Drops backup table, completes the run.
 The next pipeline run continues with normal incremental processing (Scenario C)